 |h=harmful, i=irritant, d=dangerous, ed=extremely dangerous, t = toxic, c=closed cab required for air assisted sprayers, u=uncategorised/unclassified/unspecified|

 - Priority should be given to cultural control methods and fostering natural enemies.

-- High volume sprays of fatty acids (Savona) may be used as described under ‘Chemical control’ above.
+- High volume sprays of fatty acids may be used as described under ‘Chemical control’ above.
 The importance of correct timing of sprays is stressed.
 Fatty acids (Savona) is permitted for use in organic production systems, but prior approval must be given by certification bodies before application.